cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 ![[WhatsApp Image 2024-12-08 at 00.12.03.jpeg]]

 Client is out the provider network.
 The scheme is an MPLS domain but client is outside.
 Client can adopt different technologies.
 Who is encapsulating the packet (who perform the tunneling?
-Performed by edge
+Performed by edge router

 ![[WhatsApp Image 2024-12-08 at 00.11.53.jpeg]]